palmdrop/planck/README.md

   - [-] alternatively, using macros: https://getreuer.info/posts/keyboards/macros/index.html#select-word-macro
 - [X] home row mods on all (relevant) layers
 - [X] special typing mode for camelcase, underscore for spaces, caps etc
+- [ ] remove word select word feature in favor of vim mode
 - [ ] match leader sequences eagerly, i.e if a sequence no longer matches, execute the LONGEST matching sequence and send the other presses as regular key codes.
 - [ ] scavanage https://github.com/drootz/qmk_firmware/tree/dz65_drootz/keyboards/dztech/dz65rgb/keymaps/drootz#LEADER-KEY-BINDINGS for goodness.
 - [ ] record dynamic macro all the time, stop with escape, then swap to recording the next one.
 Alternate, then easily replay.
 Might be possible to replicate the vim repeat behavior.